 - Adult learning

 Students can take any combination of electives or pursue a concentration by choosing three courses in one area.
 Concentration options include leadership, learning, change, and globalization.
 Students may complete a leadership internship or independent research as part of their elective coursework.
-These courses can apply to a concentration track as long as the internship or project relates to the focus area.
+These courses can apply to a concentration track if the internship or project relates to the focus area.

 4. Lincoln Christian University